Roigard returns, Lakai and Love set for All Blacks debuts against Japan

 His Wellington Hurricanes team mate Lakai, who was also named on the bench, was a late addition to the squad after injuries to loose forwards Ethan Blackadder, Luke Jacobson and Dalton Papali'i ruled them out of the tour.

-"We are all thrilled for Ruben and Peter who will get their chance to make their mark on the black jersey for the first time, and for Stephen and Cam who have both worked hard to make their return from injury.

-"Congratulations also to Patrick for being named as All Blacks captain.
-Pat has great mana, leadership and experience; it’s a proud moment for him and his (family)."
+The match offers Robertson a first chance to go head-to-head at test level with former Australia and England coach Eddie Jones, and the New Zealander said he was braced for a few surprises.

+"You've always got to be careful around Eddie Jones," he said with a laugh.

-After taking on Eddie Jones's Japan, the All Blacks face England, Ireland, France and Italy in successive weeks in November.
+After taking on Japan, the All Blacks head to Europe to play England, Ireland, France and Italy in successive weeks in November.

+Robertson said he had decided to send some of his squad over to England later this week to get a head start on preparations for the Twickenham test.

 Team: 15-Stephen Perofeta, 14-Sevu Reece, 13-Billy Proctor, 12-Anton Lienert-Brown, 11-Mark Tele'a, 10-Damian McKenzie, 9-Cam Roigard, 8-Wallace Sititi, 7-Sam Cane, 6-Samipeni Finau, 5-Patrick Tuipulotu (captain), 4-Sam Darry, 3-Pasilio Tosi, 2-Asafo Aumua, 1-Tamaiti Williams